 Warrior 1 (virabhadrasana 1) – Set Up and Cues

-Arguably the most challenging of the classical standing postures, virabhadrasana 1 or “Warrior 1” places great demands on our pelvic and trunk stability along with the strength and mobility of the hips and shoulders.
-This posture requires the ankles and feet work well and that the spine has good mobility.
+Arguably the most challenging of the classical standing postures, virabhadrasana 1 or “Warrior 1” places great demands on our pelvic and trunk stability, along with the strength and mobility of the hips and shoulders.
+This posture requires the ankles and feet to work well, and that our spinal column has good mobility.

-When doing Warrior 1 I must maintain constant awareness of where all of the various mechanical loads are placed, and thus Warrior 1 also poses a great challenge to the mind.
-I must remain present at every moment I am in the posture for both safety and success.
+When doing Warrior 1, we must maintain constant awareness of where all of the various mechanical loads are placed, and thus Warrior 1 also poses a great challenge to the mind.
+We must remain present at every moment we are in the posture, both for safety as well as a successful outcome.

 Warrior 1 includes a back bend as one of its key elements.
 If you have a low back injury, I would not recommend learning this posture on your own.
 PLEASE SEEK A SKILLED INSTRUCTOR FOR HELP.